d12frosted/elpa-mirror/gnu/logos-readme.txt

   │ (setq logos-outline-regexp-alist
   │       `((emacs-lisp-mode . "^;;;+ ")
   │ 	(org-mode . "^\\*+ +")
+  │ 	(markdown-mode . "^\\#+ +")
   │ 	(t . ,(or outline-regexp logos--page-delimiter))))
   │
   │ ;; These apply when `logos-focus-mode' is enabled.
 Their value is │ ;; buffer-local.
-  │ (setq-default logos-hide-mode-line nil
+  │ (setq-default logos-hide-mode-line t
+  │ 	      logos-hide-buffer-boundaries t
-  │ 	      logos-scroll-lock nil
+  │ 	      logos-hide-fringe t
   │ 	      logos-variable-pitch nil
-  │ 	      logos-indicate-buffer-boundaries nil
   │ 	      logos-buffer-read-only nil
+  │ 	      logos-scroll-lock nil
   │ 	      logos-olivetti nil)
+  │
+  │ ;; Also check this manual for `logos-focus-mode-extra-functions'.
+It is │ ;; a hook that lets you extend `logos-focus-mode'.
   │
   │ (let ((map global-map))
   │   (define-key map [remap narrow-to-region] #'logos-narrow-dwim)